Bitbucket is a website that allows Git coders to manage their codes and collaborate with one another in real time.

 To do this, you’ll start by creating a new repository.
 When you get to the section where you can enter the repository name, you’ll want to enter your workplace ID.
 Your workplace ID is essentially the name you choose for your account.
 Keep in mind that you can change this ID, but that it will change it for all of the repositories, snippets, and static websites associated with the workspace, so make the name applicable for all of them.

 Let’s say that the name of your workplace ID is mybusiness.
-To indicate that you want to make a static website, you’ll enter “
+To indicate that you want to make a static website, you’ll enter “.bitbucket.io” in the repository name section of the creation process.

 From here, go back to the terminal window and paste the command onto the command line.
-Press return, and you should be set.
+Press enter, and you should be set.

 After that, create a file in the repository root directory.
 You’ll need to name this file “index.html” with no capitalization or special characters.
 Bitbucket does not allow for uppercase letters or those characters because the file names are case-sensitive.